July 3, 2021—February 13, 2022

 David Tudor (Philadelphia, PA, US, 1926—Tomkins Cove, NY, US, 1996) made a name for himself in the 1950s as a leading pianist specializing in contemporary music.
 His gift for executing the underdetermined and demanding scores of composers like John Cage, Karlheinz Stockhausen, and Christian Wolff with their complex and sometimes equivocal instructions was unrivaled.
 Beginning in the 1960s, Tudor transformed himself into a composer-performer and live electronic artist.
 At the same time, he struck up collaborations with artists in other fields.
 Until his death in 1996, he realized numerous works that straddled the divisions between composition and performance, object, and installation art.

-A publication accompanying the exhibition has been released in German and English versions.
+A publication accompanying the exhibition was released in German and English versions.